-- and French (de Mere) mathematicians: - Player A and Player B decide to flip a fair coin repeatedly. - If heads, Player A earns a point.
-If tails, Player B earns a point. - The first to earn 10 points wins a prize of \$100. - Player B has 7 points.
+- Consider the following scheme, discussed by several Italian (Pacioli, Cardano, Tartaglia) and French (de Mere) mathematicians: - Player A and Player B decide to flip a fair coin repeatedly. - If heads, Player A earns a point.
+If tails, Player B earns a point. - The first to earn 10 points wins a prize of \$100. - Now, suppose the players are forced to stop playing when Player A has 8 points and Player B has 7 points. - Question: How should the prize money be divided amongst the two players?